veliovgroup/ostrio/tutorials/linux/users/create-user.md

 # that's it
 ```

-To allow login under user without password, just set new password for such user:
+To allow login as `user` without password, just set new password for such user:
 ```shell
 passwd username